duartegroup/metallicious/docs/source/usage.rst

    * - Variable
      - Comment
-     - Possible input
+     - possible input
      - Default
      - Required
    * - -h, --help
-     - Show help message and exit
+     - show help message and exit
-     - Possible input
+     - possible input
-     - None
+     - none
-     - No
+     - no
    * - -f
-     - Metaloorganic coordination file
+     - metaloorganic coordination file
      - *.gro, *.pdb and other coordination formats supported by MDAnalysis
-     - None
+     - none
-     - Yes
+     - yes
    * - -p
-     - Metaloorganic force-field parameters of non-bonded model
+     - metaloorganic force-field parameters of non-bonded model
      - .top, .prmtop, etc. and other supported by ParmEd
-     - None
+     - none
-     - Yes (unless prepare_topol specified)
+     - yes (unless prepare_topol specified)
    * - -of
-     - Output metaloorganic structure
+     - output metaloorganic structure
      - .gro, .pdb and other formats supported by MDAnalysis
      - out.pdb
-     - No
+     - no
    * - -op
-     - Output metaloorganic topology
+     - output metaloorganic topology
      - .top, .prmtop and other formats supported by ParmEd
      - out.top
-     - No
+     - no
    * - -metal_and_charges
-     - Metal names and charges (optionally, multiplicity when parametrization needed)
+     - metal names and charges (optionally, multiplicity when parametrization needed)
-     - Names and charges are separate by whitespace (e.g., Pd 2 Ru 2) or names, charges and multiplicities separated by spaces (e.g., Pd 2 1 Ru 2 1)
+     - names and charges are separate by whitespace (e.g., Pd 2 Ru 2) or names, charges and multiplicities separated by spaces (e.g., Pd 2 1 Ru 2 1)
-     - None
+     - none
-     - Yes
+     - yes
    * - -keywords
      - autodE keywords for QM calculations
-     - See autodE or ORCA manual
+     - see autodE or ORCA manual
      - PBE0 D3BJ def2-SVP tightOPT freq
-     - No
+     - no
    * - -LJ_type
-     - Type of parameters for Lennard-Jones parameters
+     - type of parameters for Lennard-Jones parameters
      - uff, merz-tip3p, merz-opc3, merz-spc/e, merz-tip3p-fb, merz-opc, merz-tip4p-fb, merz-tip4-ew, zhang-tip3p, zhang-opc3, zhang-spc/e, zhang-spc/eb, zhang-tip3p-fb, zhang-opc, zhang-tip4p/2005, zhang-tip4p-d, zhang-tip4p-fb, zhang-tip4p-ew
      - uff
-     - No
+     - no
    * - -truncate
-     - Truncation scheme
+     - truncation scheme
-     - None, 3bond/dihedral, 2bond/angle, 1bond/bond
+     - none, 3bond/dihedral, 2bond/angle, 1bond/bond
-     - None
+     - none
-     - No
+     - no
    * - -improper_metal
-     - Calculate the improper dihedral of the metal-aromatic
+     - calculate the improper dihedral of the metal-aromatic
-     - True/False
+     - true/false
-     - False
+     - false
-     - No
+     - no
    * - -donors
-     - Donors from the connected ligands, usually electronegative atoms, such as N, S, O, but sometimes metal is connected to carbon
+     - donors from the connected ligands, usually electronegative atoms, such as N, S, O, but sometimes metal is connected to carbon
-     - Any element name separated by space
+     - any element name separated by space
      - N S O
-     - No
+     - no
    * - -prepare_topol
-     - Prepare initial topology using GAFF
+     - prepare initial topology using GAFF
-     - True/False
+     - true/false
-     - False
+     - false
-     - No
+     - no
    * - -linker_topol
-     - Linker force-field (topology) parameters, only used when prepare_topol=True
+     - linker force-field (topology) parameters, only used when prepare_topol=True
      - .top, .prmtop, etc. and other formats supported by ParmEd
-     - None
+     - none
-     - No
+     - no

 Available parameters